jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 Rosette says that it found a *model* (an assignment of values to all the unknown variables) in which `y` takes the value 6.

-Let's try a slightly more difficult constraint to test out our absolute value function:
+Let's try a slightly more difficult constraint involving `absv`:

 {% highlight racket %}
 (solve (assert (and (= (absv y) 5)
                     (< y 0))))
 {% endhighlight %}

-Our new constraint says that `(absv y)` should be equal to 5, and that `y` should be negative.
+This code says that `(absv y)` should be equal to 5, and that `y` should be negative.
 Rosette figures this out:

     (model
      [y -5])